Ecommerce Growth

 BONUS: Frequently Asked Questions

-Do countdown timers increase sales?
+Do countdown timers on websites increase sales?

 A countdown timer is a digital clock that counts down from a certain time to zero.
 They are often used to countdown to an event, such as a sale or promotion.